Sal7one/HideTwitterTags/README.md

 Your preference will be saved in memory

-  New:
-    It works in Profile pages and without a Twitter account now!
+ It works in Profile pages and without a Twitter account.

  It now works with Twitter footer, who to follow and relevant people (inside tweets)